 3. Why do you have to take your shoes off at home/restaurants?

-In short, it is for the reasons of hygiene.
+In short, it is simply for the reasons of hygiene.
 Japanese take off their shoes before entering a home in order to keep the floor clean.
 It is also deeply associated with their lifestyle as they sit on the floor directly, and sleep in Futon which is usually laid on the floor.
-In addition, because of the hot and humid climate, Japanese house tend to hold the humidity inside which could cause damage to the wooden floor and Tatami, a traditional Japanese mat made of rice straw.
+In addition, because of the hot and humid climate in summer, Japanese houses tend to hold the humidity inside which could cause damage to the wooden floor and Tatami, a traditional Japanese mat made of rice straw.
 Walking around a house with your shoes on could make the situation even worse.

 In restaurants, it depends on the restaurant whether you need to take off your shoes or not.
-When you choose “Zashiki”, a Japanese traditional seating room covered with Tatami, you have to take off your shoes for protecting it from a damage.
+When you choose “Zashiki”, a Japanese traditional seating room covered with Tatami, you have to take off your shoes to protect it from damage.

 4. Why are there only a few trash cans in Japan?